Hello, my name is Miss Smith. I am a Year 5 teacher (class 5S) and I am responsible for your child’s education for the next academic year.

 - Suggesting possible reasons why cities have developed in Britain linking to the Victorian era.

 - Investigating the features of rivers.

-- Understand and use equivalences between metric units and common imperial units such as inches, pounds and pints.
+- Later in the term we will… learn to understand and use equivalences between metric units and common imperial units such as inches, pounds and pints.

 - Use all four operations to solve problems involving measure (e.g. length, mass, volume, money) using decimal notation including scaling.